How to set up and use Miracast on Windows 10

 First offered in Windows 8.1, Miracast allows sharing of 1080P HD videos (H.264 Codec) and 5.1 surround sound, which means it can also give you a theater-like experience.

-Most new computers being shipped with Windows 8.1 and Windows 10 are Miracast enabled.
+Most new computers being shipped with Windows 10 are Miracast enabled.
 At times, Miracast may not work for two reasons: either it’s not supported on your wireless display, or your PC has outdated drivers.

 To check whether Miracast is supported on your device, follow the procedure below.